Marguerite Lehr: Early life and education

-Born on October 22, 1898 to Margaret Kreuter and George Lehr in Baltimore, Marguerite Lehr attended Goucher College for her undergraduate education and graduated with a bachelor's degree in 1919.
+Born on October 22, 1898, to Margaret Kreuter and George Lehr in Baltimore, Marguerite Lehr attended Goucher College for her undergraduate education and graduated with a bachelor's degree in 1919.
 After her undergraduate education, Lehr moved to Rome to study at the University of Rome for the 1923–1924 academic year, funded by the American Association of University Women and the M. Carey Thomas University Fellowship.
 In 1925, Lehr earned her Ph.D. at Bryn Mawr College.

 Career and research

 After earning her doctorate, Lehr stayed at her alma mater, Bryn Mawr, as an instructor; she was promoted to associate lecturer in 1929, assistant professor in 1935, and associate professor in 1937.
 In 1955, she was made a full professor.
 While at Bryn Mawr, she had temporary or honorary appointments at several other universities.
 At Johns Hopkins University, she was an honorary fellow from 1931 to 1932; she was also a visiting fellow at Princeton University from 1956 to 1957.
 In 1958 she was given a traveling lectureship by the Mathematical Association of America and the National Science Foundation, and was funded to give lectures across the country.
 She also worked with the MAA and NBC to produce educational films about mathematics, and conducted a televised lecture course on mathematics in 1953 and 1954.
 While at Princeton, and for the following decade, she was a member of the Woodrow Wilson Fellowship Award committee.

 She was also a member of the International Federation of University Women awards committee.
-Lehr lectured at Swarthmore College in the summer of 1944, and researched at the Institut Poincaré in Paris in 1950.
+Lehr lectured at Swarthmore College in the summer of 1944, and researched at the Institut Henri Poincaré in Paris in 1950.